MicrosoftDocs/cpp-docs/docs/c-language/ASAN/ASan.md

 - [Apple](https://developer.apple.com/documentation/xcode/diagnosing_memory_thread_and_crash_issues_early)
 - [GCC](https://gcc.gnu.org/onlinedocs/gcc/Instrumentation-Options.html)

-This article will cover all the information needed to enable your implementation for any of the three workflows listed above.
+This article will cover all the information needed to enable your builds for any of the three workflows listed above.
 The information will be specific to the Microsoft Windows 10 platform and supplement what's already been produced at Google, Apple and GCC web sites.
 We start with a simple command line use of the compiler and linker.

 > [!NOTE] Current support is limited to x86 and AMD64 on Windows10. **Customer feedback** would help us prioritize shipping these sanitizers in the future: -fsanitize=thread, -fsanitize=leak, -fsanitize=memory, -fsanitize=hwaddress or -fsanitize=undefined.

 ## Simple command line interface

-Adding the flag -fsanitize=address to your command line (with /Zi to emit debug info.) is all you need to compile,link and run instrumented code in an .EXE or DLL.The flag -fsanitize=address is compatible with all existing C or C++ optimization flags (e.g., /Od, /O1, /O2, /O2 /GL and PGO).
+Adding the flag -fsanitize=address to your command line (with /Zi to emit debug info.) is all you need to compile and automatically link all required libraries.
+This can be used to create an .EXE or DLL.
+The compiler flag `-fsanitize=address` is compatible with all existing C++ or C optimization levels (e.g., /Od, /O1, /O2, /O2 /GL and PGO).

+**Creating a main.exe in one step.**

                      C:\> cl -fsanitize=address /Zi main.cpp file2.cpp 3dparty.lib

-In this example the compiler will automatically link main.exe with the static versions of the AddressSanitizer runtime binaries and the static CRT.
-Throwing /MD will cause the dynamic versions of the libraries to be used instead.
+The compiler will default to automatically linking main.exe with the static versions of the Address Sanitizer runtime binaries and the static [CRT](https://docs.microsoft.com/en-us/cpp/c-runtime-library/crt-library-features?view=msvc-160).
+Throwing [/MD](https://docs.microsoft.com/en-us/cpp/build/reference/md-mt-ld-use-run-time-library?view=msvc-160) flag will change the default link behavior and cause the dynamic versions of the libraries to be used instead.

-For more partitioned build systems, the following command lines show examples of the required compile and link lines to produce an "instrumeneted" main.exe:
+For more partitioned build systems, the following command lines show examples of the required compile and link lines to produce an "instrumented" main.exe.

+**Creating a main.exe with an explicit link line.**

                      C:\> cl -c -fsanitize=address -O2 -Zi    main.cpp file2.cpp file3.cpp

                      C:\> link -debug -incremental:no    main.obj file2.obj file3.obj

-The compiler requires opting into -Zi for debug information and the linker requires -debug to emit the debug information.
-The one caveat is that -debug defaults to incremental linking which is not compatible.
-So the Address Sanitizer requires `link -debug -incremental:no` and it will warn appropriately.
+The compiler requires opting into -Zi for debug information and the linker requires -debug to emit that debug information.
+One caveat is that `-debug` defaults to producing code for future incremental linking for rapid iterative development. which is not compatible with the stack walker used by the Address Sanitizer runtime.
+The Address Sanitizer requires `link -debug -incremental:no` and it will warn appropriately.

-See the section on **building** for more details.
+See the section on [building to target the Address Sanitizer runtime.](.\ASan-building.md)

 ## Errors ##